CyberAMS/CarND-Kidnapped-Vehicle-Project/README.md

 ### 1. Commands to start the simulation

 The program is compiled using the `.\build.sh` command.
-After this it can be started using the `.\run.sh' command.
+After this it can be started using the `.\run.sh` command.
 Once the program is running and listening on port 4567 the simulator can be started.

 ### 2. Simulation results